Fresh off the grill and piled into warm tortillas, these grilled fish tacos are the easiest way to make dinner feel extra special.

 • Avoid using delicate flaky fish, such as sole, as they are more likely to stick to the grill and fall apart when flipping.

-• Garnish with lettuce, avocado, radish, cilantro, avocado salsa or peach/pineapple salsa.
+• Garnish with lettuce, avocado, radish, cilantro, avocado salsa, or peach/pineapple salsa.

 • Refrigerate leftovers for up to 2 days.